Elasticity (computing)

-In cloud computing, elasticity is defined as "the degree to which a system is able to adapt to workload changes by provisioning and de-provisioning resources in an autonomic manner, such that at each point in time the available resources match the current demand as closely as possible".
-Elasticity is a defining characteristic that differentiates cloud computing from previously proposed computing paradigms, such as grid computing.
+In computing, elasticity is defined as "the degree to which a system is able to adapt to workload changes by provisioning and de-provisioning resources in an autonomic manner, such that at each point in time the available resources match the current demand as closely as possible".
+Elasticity is a defining characteristic that differentiates cloud computing from previously proposed distributed computing paradigms, such as grid computing.
 The dynamic adaptation of capacity, e.g., by altering the use of computing resources, to meet a varying workload is called "elastic computing".

+In the world of distributed systems, there are several definitions according to the authors, some considering the concepts of scalability a sub-part of elasticity, others as being distinct.

 Example

 Let us illustrate elasticity through a simple example of a service provider who wants to run a website on an IaaS cloud.
 At moment $t_0$, the website is unpopular and a single machine (most commonly a virtual machine) is sufficient to serve all web users.
 At moment $t_1$, the website suddenly becomes popular, for example, as a result of a flash crowd, and a single machine is no longer sufficient to serve all users.
 Based on the number of web users simultaneously accessing the website and the resource requirements of the web server, it might be that ten machines are needed.
 An elastic system should immediately detect this condition and provision nine additional machines from the cloud, so as to serve all web users responsively.

 At time $t_2$, the website becomes unpopular again.
 The ten machines that are currently allocated to the website are mostly idle and a single machine would be sufficient to serve the few users who are accessing the website.
 An elastic system should immediately detect this condition and deprovision nine machines and release them to the cloud.